 Walls and painting

 Check walls for marks, scratches, and stains that might require plastering and a fresh coat of paint.
-Paint walls and ceilings in neutral colours; your property will appeal to a larger market (not everyone loves a bedroom in each colour of the rainbow).
+Paint walls and ceilings in neutral colors; your property will appeal to a larger market (not everyone loves a bedroom in each color of the rainbow).

 Find out how much it costs to paint the interior of a house to prep your budget.

 The sale of your property is a great excuse to clean out your belongings!
-Declutter to maximise space for the open house and inspections.
-Depersonalise so buyers can imagine their own belongings in the space.
+Declutter to maximize space for the open house and inspections.
+Depersonalize so buyers can imagine their own belongings in the space.

 It’s important to give the impression that your property has been kept in good condition all the time (not just for the sale), so attention to detail is a must!
-For the best results, you should do an ‘end of lease’ style clean.
+For the best results, you should do a ‘move out’ style clean.

 Here’s a list to start you off: